mquinndude/AverageBros/README.md

 # AverageBros
-Playground for practicing programming skills
+Playground for practicing programming abilities

+And we are going to be great at Java!